 You need to spell out the ground rules for using rubber bands including not putting them in your mouth ("What do we put in our mouths?
 Food and drinks, toothbrush, etc."); not putting them on animals in the home ("What do we put on animals?
 Gentle touches called petting."); and not shooting or tossing them through the air ("What do we shoot or toss?
 Frisbees, balls, etc.")

 When you establish ground rules and find a safe place in your home for the geo board away from infants and tots (and curious cats and dogs) place ten to twenty rubber bands in a basket or bowl.

 Take the geo board to a table or rug area, and take out one rubber band and place on the geo board.
 You can do all of the rubber bands, then take them off one at a time.
 Then ask your child or student to have a turn.

 Another day take out the geo board and give another lesson on making a triangle, a square, and or a rectangle.

 Give the language, the name of the shape.

 Putting the rubber bands away can be a challenge so encourage the child to ask for help when needed.

 If making shapes is too difficult, show the child how to make lines starting at the top and side of the board (or any where when the child is doing it independently).

-Please note: I received free copies of these books from Montessori Services, and with whom I am also an affiliate.
-I get a small commission if you make a purchase from the links provided.
-Thank you!
+Please note: I received this geoboard for free from Montessori Services, and with whom I am also an affiliate.
+I got a small commission when readers made a purchase from the links provided.

 Want to implement Montessori in the home?
-Visit my website for affordable Montessori and homeschool programs for birth to age nine.
+Visit my website for Montessori and homeschool for birth to age nine.